 Type of Committees at McMUN

-We are proud to host three General Assembly (GA) committees at McMUN each year.
+We are proud to announce that we will host three General Assembly (GA) committees at McMUN each year.
 They range from around 150 to 320 delegates, making them the largest committee category at our conference.
-This year the GAs are organized around three sustainable development goals to remind delegates that the topics they will be debating are real and pressing issues facing the international community today.
+Similarly to last year, the GAs are organized around three sustainable development goals to remind delegates that the topics they will be debating are real and pressing issues facing the international community today.
 Delegates are expected to craft resolutions composed of innovative solutions that the United Nations should implement, while adhering to their respective country’s policy.

-Our Crisis committees at McMUN are the smallest, most fast-paced, and often the most competitive sessions at the conference.
-Delegates will have to constantly react to issues facing their committee and while advancing their own position among the committee as well.
-In addition to six diverse historical, future, and fictitious crises committees, we will also be hosting one Joint-Crisis Committee and one Triple Joint-Crisis Committee this year.
+Our Crisis committees at McMUN are the smallest, most fast-paced, immersive, and often the most competitive sessions at the conference.
+Delegates will have to constantly react to issues facing their committee with creativity while at the same time advancing their own position within it.
+In addition to seven diverse historical, future, and fictitious crises, we will also be hosting two Joint-Crisis Committees this year.